Niii989/bf-qol/README.md

 ![Example Concentration.](img/concentration-example.webp)

 ## Installation
+### Method 1
+1. Launch Foundry
+2. Go to the "Add-on Modules" tab of the setup screen
+3. Click "Install Module"
+4. Search for "Black Flag QOL" in the pop up window.
+5. Click "Install"

+### Method 2
 1. Launch Foundry
 2. Go to the "Add-on Modules" tab of the setup screen
 3. Click "Install Module"